thesassway/thesassway.com/source/articles/become-a-contributor-to-the-sass-way.html.markdown

 Oh, and be sure you've read our [contributor guidelines](https://github.com/thesassway/thesassway.com/blob/master/CONTRIBUTING.md)!

-See something amiss on the site?
-File an issue on the [issue tracker](https://github.com/thesassway/thesassway.com/issues).
+## GitHub issue tracker

+We've also setup an issue tracker on our GitHub project.
+If you come across something on the site that needs to be fixed, [file an issue there](https://github.com/thesassway/thesassway.com/issues).
 Want to fix it yourself?
 Send us a pull request.

+We'll also be using the issue tracker for Twitter submissions.
+You heard that right.
+If you'd like to suggest that we Tweet about an article that you've written on your own site or a bit of Sass news, file an issue with the suggested tweet text.
+If we like it, we'll tweet about it from our [@TheSassWay](http://twitter.com/thesassway) Twitter handle.

+## Let's kick some Sass!

+The Sass Way wouldn't be what it is today without the input of so many people from the Sass community.
+Hopefully our new open publishing model will make it even easier for folks to contribute.
+Let us know what you think.

 So what are you waiting for?
 Let's make The Sass Way awesome!